 Digital learning is the way of the future

-Moleboheng Hoffman(25), is in her first year at Bilal Technical College.
-She is excited to be part of the conversion to digital learning.
+Moleboheng Hoffman(25) is a tutor at Buyani Primary School.
+She is in her first year at Bilal Technical College and is excited to be part of the conversion to digital learning.
 “In 18 months I aim to take my knowledge and skills to serve my community.
 I’m excited to help introduce digital learning!
 The next generation seem to be understanding coding as they learn so much from the NumberSense workbooks.
 This is what I noticed during the EGMA tests at our school.
 I want to help them improve and excel at maths and science.”

 Teaching maths through music